Gizra/Gizra-Way-Book/how_to_solve_a_problem.md

 You are not alone in the never-ending battle of bugs and problems.
 There is also always a client that needs to be updated.

-In terms of priority, a bug or some service interruption in a production site needs to be addressed quickly.
+In terms of priority, a bug or some service interruption in a production site needs to be addressed quickly, and be dealt with before other stuff.
 It does not necessarily mean that a fix can be deployed quickly, but rather communicating with the client and updating them about the resolution and expected time is crucial.

 Escalation should happen every time you are about to hit the limit of the time boxed task.
 If you see you won't be able to accomplish it on time, go ahead and reach out to the team lead, the project owner or even the management in severe cases, so they are aware of the situation and can act accordingly.